david942j/heapinfo/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](http://choosealicense.com/licenses/mit/)

 ## HeapInfo
 As pwn lovers, while playing CTF with heap exploitation, we always need a debugger (e.g. gdb) for tracking memory layout.
-But we don't really need a debugger if we just want to see whether the heap layout same as our imagine or not.
+But we don't really need gdb if we want to see whether the heap layout same as our imagine or not.
 Hope this small tool helps us exploit easier ;).

 Implement with ruby because I love ruby :P. But might also implement with Python (if no others did) in the future.